Our Current House

 The office is a room that gets great light and we loved the bay window from first sight.

-Here’s how it looks now, after removing the curtains, cleaning/sealing the original hardwoods, painting all of that blue trim, and adding a secondhand desk.
-We’re hoping to tackle wall paint as well as a full office makeover soon (we need storage, a craft/photography area, etc), so we’ll keep you posted.
+Here’s how it looks now, after removing the curtains, cleaning/sealing the original hardwoods, painting all of that blue trim, adding a secondhand desk, painting the walls, and adding some bookcase/storage.
+We still need curtains, art, a rug, a ceiling fixture, and a floor outlet for the floating desk, so we’ll keep you posted.

 - The Kitchen -